OTPR26/twilight-hd-hud/README.md

 | --- | --- |
 | Desktop and Android | Windows x64, Linux x64 / Steam Deck, macOS Apple Silicon, Android ARM64 |
 | iOS and tvOS | iPhone and iPad ARM64, Apple TV ARM64 |

-The included workflow builds and verifies Windows x64 and ARM64, Linux x64 and ARM64, macOS Intel and Apple Silicon, Android ARM64, iOS ARM64, and tvOS ARM64 against the compatible Dusklight revision recorded in the workflow file.
-Eight native modules are combined into `Twilight-HD-HUD.dusk` for the mod site.
-Apple TV is packaged separately as `Twilight-HD-HUD-tvOS.dusk` because the site does not accept tvOS.

 ### Host-platform build